 - Loopthrough Delay (EE): Set the delay for live video input (DVS, Bluefish and NVIDIA SDI boards only).
 This setting applies for all input channels.
 For Matrox, see Video Delay DVE in Video Properties. - Videoout Ring Buffer: Sets the render buffer for video output.
 Helps to prevent frame drops on the video output during execution of commands or loading of objects.
 When enabled the engine will render a number of graphics frames in advance and provide it to the video hardware.
 The number of frames rendered forwardly is defined by the Ringbuffer Size.
-Large buffer sizes will delay the output and increase the input to output delay for video textures. - Ring Buffer size: Sets the size of the Ringbuffer in frames. - Viz Link: Enables clip transfer from Viz One.
-When enabled this option has these effects: - Setting the clip takes immediate effect instead of the command traveling through the ring buffer (VGA version only) - A clip channel set to DVE will play the clip in Texture mode (VGA version only)
+Large buffer sizes will delay the output and increase the input to output delay for video textures.

+- Ring Buffer size: Sets the size of the Ringbuffer in frames.

+- Use Watchdog: Set Watchdog On or Off:

+- Matrox: See Watchdog.

-Activates the asynchronous Command feedback when setting a clip.
-The first answer in this case is an ANSWER DELAYED message to the client and after that, either an error message or a success message is sent back to the client.
-A clip which is currently playing in the active player will not be loaded back to back.
-A clip loaded as back to back will play immediately, even if the current clip is still playing, if the Play command is sent.
-Note: Back to back: Controlled from external control programs, such as Viz Trio.
-In the Video Input: Clip Input section Pending (clip player support) must be set to Active.The default state is Active. • Use Watchdog: Set Watchdog On or Off: Matrox: see Watchdog • Bluefish: see Special Configuration Options Note: Matrox Only: Use Watchdog can also be set and changed in Matrox. • Watchdog Timeout : Set the time, in milliseconds, until the watchdog takes over control.
-This value should not be smaller than the time of two fields/ frames.
-Default value is 999 milliseconds Note: Matrox Only: Watchdog Timeout can also be set and changed in Matrox. • Watchdog Mode: Set the Watchdog mode: • First Geom Load: Video Out is activated when the first geometry is loaded. • At Startup: Video Out is activated at startup.
-First Geom Load/DVE: Video Out is activated when the first geometry is loaded or an input or clip channel is set to DVE. • Watchdog Reactivation : Set to On to activate the watchdog again if scenes are unloaded from renderer. • Use GPU Direct : Set to On to enable a fast, low latency method to copy frames from the video IO device to the GPU and back (gives more time for the renderer to process complex and GPU intense visual effects). • Check Video Card: Select which video cards to search for and use when Viz Artist/Engine is started.
+- Bluefish: See Special Configuration Options for Bluefish444 in the BlueFish444 chapter. - Watchdog Timeout: Set the time, in milliseconds, until the watchdog takes over control.
+This value should not be smaller than the time of two fields/frames.
+Default value is 999 milliseconds - Watchdog Mode: Set the Watchdog mode: - First Geom Load: Video Out is activated when the first geometry is loaded. - At Startup: Video Out is activated at startup. - First Geom Load/DVE: Video Out is activated when the first geometry is loaded or an input or clip channel is set to DVE. - Watchdog Reactivation: Set to On to activate the watchdog again if scenes are unloaded from renderer. - Use GPU Direct: Set to On to enable a fast, low latency method to copy frames from the video IO device to the GPU and back (gives more time for the renderer to process complex and GPU intense visual effects). - Check Video Card: Select which video cards to search for and use when Viz Artist/Engine is started.
 If a video card is not selected it is not used, even if it is installed in the system.
 All cards are enabled by default.
-Check Video Card Matrox Xmio2Plus DVS Epoch Aja X.mio3/DSX LE4 User Defined Check Video Card Matrox Xmio2Flus DVS Epoch Aja X.mio3/DSX LE4

-• Select Individual Cards: If User Defined is selected, click on each listed card to select or unselect, as required
+Select Individual Cards: If User Defined is selected, click on each listed card to select or unselect, as required.